JuanJMendoza/DataStructures-and-Algorithms/README.md

 ## int Array Class & Methods
 ***September 11th - 12th, 2019***

+## Journey Update

+***September 12th 2019***

+***1:42 a.m:** <em>Implementing an Array from scratch refreshed a lot of concepts from my Data Structures class.
+For example, I remembered why insert() is amortized O(1), its because the worst case happens so infrequently that on average insert() computes at O(1) time due from the resizing of the internal array when capacity is met.
+The inser() method knows to create an internal Array of double the size and move everything from the previous Array into the new one which would take O(n) time.
+I had fun relearning that, and implementing the rest of the methods, on to linked list!</em>*

+## Method Descriptions

 Finished building an Array class from scratch with the following methods:

 ```java